-Look hard enough and you’ll find a city bursting with amazing ethnic eats, generous happy hours and even a dash of culture, without a sprinkling of gold leaf in sight.
+Know where to look and you’ll find a city bursting with amazing local eats, generous happy hours and even a dash of culture, without a sprinkling of gold leaf in sight.

-Pre-purchase your tickets to guarantee the time you’d like (you can book up to 90 days in advance) and visit outside of the prime viewing hours of 9.30am-6pm, and you can save yourself around £18pp.
+Pre-purchase your tickets to guarantee the time you’d like (you can book online up to 120 days in advance) and visit outside of the prime viewing hours of 10am-6pm to save yourself around £16pp.

-Don’t bother with level 148 either – you’ll often fork out more than double the ticket price of decks 124 and 125 for a similar view.
+You needn’t bother with level 148 either – you’ll fork out more than double the ticket price of decks 124 and 125 for a similar view.

 Before you buy any packages, take a look through the potential offers and savings attached to them to ensure you save more than you’ve paid.

 Before the mega malls and supercars, Dubai was a pearling and trading village set around the Creek.
-The Sheikh Mohammed Centre for Cultural Understanding leads walking tours of the narrow sikkas (alleyways) and restored barjeels (wind towers) of the Al Fahidi district, followed by a no-holds-barred Q&A session on local culture.
+The Sheikh Mohammed Centre for Cultural Understanding leads walking tours of the narrow sikkas (alleyways) and restored barjeels (wind towers) of the Al Fahidi district, as well as no-holds-barred Q&A sessions on local culture.
 Tours cost around £23 and run at 9am every Friday, Saturday and Sunday and at 10.30am on Tuesdays and Thursdays.
 Q&A sessions take place daily at 3pm and 6pm and are around £10pp.

 The city also has a blossoming contemporary arts scene.
-There are a dozen swanky galleries in Gate Village (Dubai International Financial District) that you can visit for free, while Alserkal Avenue (Al Quoz) has around 15 edgier galleries housed in converted warehouses.
-Join a free tour of the current exhibitions every Saturday from 4-5pm.
+There are a dozen swanky galleries in Gate Village that you can visit for free, while Alserkal Avenue has a collection of edgier galleries and exhibits housed in converted warehouses.
+You can check out their latest exhibition schedule here.

-Dubai Garden Glow (Zone B, Zabeel Park) is a fun, neon-lit attraction.
-The glow-in-the-dark garden is home to a mesmerising display of handmade models and structures, illuminated by over one million LED lights – expect vivid creations made out of recycled materials, as well as food stalls and live music (£13.50 per person; free for under-3s).
+Dubai Garden Glow is a fun, neon-lit attraction.
+The glow-in-the-dark garden is home to a mesmerising display of handmade models and structures, illuminated by over one million LED lights – expect vivid creations made out of recycled materials, as well as food stalls and live music (£15 per person; free for under-3s).

-At the foot of Burj Khalifa, meanwhile, is a 24-acre lake containing the Dubai Fountain – the world’s largest, naturally – which shoots water 140m (450ft) into the air while ‘dancing’ to Arab pop songs and Lionel Richie numbers.
+At the foot of Burj Khalifa, meanwhile, is a 30-acre lake containing the Dubai Fountain – the world’s largest, naturally – which shoots water 152m (500ft) into the air while ‘dancing’ to Arab pop songs and Lionel Richie numbers.

 Watch the free evening shows every 30 minutes from 6pm–11pm outside the entrance to The Dubai Mall.

 Indians and Pakistanis are the biggest expat communities in Dubai, so you’ll find plenty of budget-friendly fare.
-Ravi Restaurant (near Satwa roundabout, Satwa; note that addresses in Dubai are usually given by reference to the nearest landmark) is a Dubai institution where you can dine out on Pakistani curries for less than £9 a head.
+Ravi Restaurant is a Dubai institution where you can dine out on Pakistani curries for less than £9 a head.

 Emirati food is surprisingly hard to come by, but other low-priced Middle Eastern cuisine is widely available.
-Take a seat at the buzzy outdoor terrace at Aroos Damascus (Al Muraqqabat Road, Deira) and feast on hot and cold Arabic mezze and grilled meats for around £30 for two.
+Take a seat at the buzzy outdoor terrace at Aroos Damascus and feast on hot and cold Arabic mezze and grilled meats.
+Main courses average between £6-£10 a dish.

-Or grab a shawarma (pitta bread with shaved meat, garlic sauce and salad) for around £2.
-“My favourite is the chicken shawarma from Al Safadi near Financial Centre metro,” says Dubai-based fashion designer Meher Mirchandani.
+Or grab a shawarma (pitta bread with shaved meat, garlic sauce and salad) – the £9 chicken shawarma platter with fries and pickles at Al Safadi is a popular choice.

 Alcohol is only served in restaurants and licensed premises, which basically means a hotel.

-Most bars have a happy hour – one of the best is Cargo (Pier 7, Dubai Marina), a warehouse-style bar with an outdoor terrace overlooking Dubai Marina.
-It has selected drinks for £5.50 every evening from 5-8pm.
+Most bars have a happy hour – one of the best is Cargo, a warehouse-style bar with an outdoor terrace overlooking Dubai Marina.
+It has selected drinks for £6-£7 every Sunday to Friday between 12pm and 8pm.
 Ladies’ nights, usually on Tuesdays, mean women get free, or heavily discounted, drinks at venues around the city.

-For drinking while dining, Friday brunch – an all-you-can-eat, all-you-can-drink lunchtime feast – is your best-value option.
-Try the laidback Urban Picnic by the pool at Vida Downtown Dubai (Mohammed Bin Rashid Boulevard).
-For £70, you get unlimited drinks and salads, and meat from the barbeque from 1-5pm on Saturdays – as well as music by international DJs.
+For drinking while dining, limitless brunch – an all-you-can-eat, all-you-can-drink lunchtime feast – is your best-value option.
+Try the fun-filled Saturday brunch at Vida Creek Harbour.
+For £65, you get unlimited house beverages, salads and meat from the barbecue from 1-5pm on Saturdays – as well as music by international DJs.

-The emirate is full of expensive places to stay, such as The Burj Al Arab Jumeirah in Dubai, commonly referred to as the world’s most luxurious hotel.
+Dubai is full of expensive places to stay, such as the Burj Al Arab Jumeirah, commonly referred to as the world’s most luxurious hotel.

-More modest digs can be found in the older parts of town around Bur Dubai and Deira – the four-star Hyatt Place Dubai/Al Rigga (from £35 per room per night) is within easy reach of the airport and has smart rooms and an outdoor pool.
+More modest digs can be found in the older parts of town around Bur Dubai and Deira – the four-star Hyatt Place Dubai Al Rigga is within easy reach of the airport and has smart rooms and an outdoor pool.
 Rooms can be picked up for around £85 a night in low season.